 The Optional Protocol is a supplement to the UN Convention on the Rights of the Child and obliges all signatory parties to prohibit the sale of children, child prostitution and depiction of sexual abuse of children (so-called child pornography).

-- October 2019The Office of the United Nations High Commissioner for Human Rights (OHCHR)
+Guidelines for the Implementation of the Optional Protocol CRC/C/156The Office of the United Nations High Commissioner for Human Rights (OHCHR)

 The Guidelines adapt the provisions of the UN Convention on the Rights of the Child and its Optional Protocol to today's (digital) environment.